Use tags to organise files on Mac

 On your Mac, do one of the following:

-Remove tags from an item: Control-click the item or tap it with two fingers, then click Tags.
+Remove tags from an item: Control-click the item in a Finder window or on the desktop, then click Tags.
 Select the tags you want to remove, then press Delete.

 Remove tags from your Mac: In the Finder, choose Finder > Settings, then click Tags.
 Select the tags you want to remove, then click the Remove button .